Verified

 Tziporah Eisenstein, LCSW, CEDS's experience working with the Jewish community

-I’ve worked with New York City’s diverse population in both hospital and clinical settings, supporting people from a wide range of backgrounds and communities.
-This includes working with Jewish individuals across the religious spectrum, and I bring care and sensitivity to the cultural, communal, and personal contexts that shape each person’s experience.
-In my practice, I am especially attuned to the unique challenges of eating disorder recovery within the Jewish community.
-I also hold an awareness of the communal and intergenerational trauma shaped by antisemitism, and how this history can live quietly yet powerfully in the present.
+I have experience working with New York City’s diverse population in both hospital and clinical settings, serving individuals from various backgrounds and communities.
+This includes working with Jewish individuals across the entire denominational and religious spectrum.
+I am particularly sensitive to the unique challenges of eating disorder recovery in the Jewish community, as well as the communal and intergenerational trauma influenced by antisemitism.

 Tziporah Eisenstein, LCSW, CEDS's Book Recommendation Zone